autometrics-dev/quickmetrics/README.md

 To configure the local aggregation gateway port, modify the `FP_PUSH_GATEWAY_PORT` environment variable in the .env file

+To configure the api proxy to the aggregation gateway port, modify the `FP_API_PORT` environment variable in the .env file

-To configure the scrape interval, modify the `prometheus/prometheus.yml` file and re-run docker compose
+To configure the scrape interval, modify the `prometheus/prometheus.yml` file

 ## TODO